A new approach to a Covid-19 nasal vaccine shows early promise | News Channel 3-12

 At least four nasal vaccines for Covid-19 have reached late-stage testing in people, according to the World Health Organization’s vaccine tracker.

-The nasal vaccines already in use in China and India rely on harmless adenoviruses to ferry their instructions into cells, though effectiveness data for these has not been published.
+The nasal vaccines in use in China and India rely on harmless adenoviruses to ferry their instructions into cells, although effectiveness data for these has not been published.

 Two other nasal vaccines are finishing human studies.